 Nowadays, Chhath has no longer been a festival for people of Terai only, it is similarly popular in other places too.
-We can even discover trends of Chhath on the bank of the Bagmati River in Kathmandu and lakesides of Pokhara.
+We can even discover trends of Chhath on the bank of the Bagmati River in Kathmandu and the lakesides of Pokhara.

 The holy Veda divulges that Chhath is dedicated to Sun.
-The sun and his wife, Usha (Chhathi Maiya) are believed to have rewarded the life on earth.
-It never worships for any idol gods.
+The sun and his wife, Usha (Chhathi Maiya) are believed to have rewarded life on earth.
+It never worships any idol gods.
 People have various rituals to worship Chhathi Maiya.

 Chhath festival is closely incorporated by Nepali and Indian Hindus throughout the world.
 This festival has many astonishing rituals and harsh fasting.

-People rarely drinks water during fast so as to show their strong devotion to God, Sun.
+People rarely drink water during fast so as to show their strong devotion to God, Sun.
 I have heard people being fainted from fasting.
 Most of the people are highly intrigued (interested) for their devotion to living long.

 The major day of Chhath generally falls 4/5 days after Deepawali/Yama Panchak.
 It falls in Kartik (oct-nov) Shukla Shasthi (between a fortnight and full moon period).
 It is also celebrated in March and April after Holi (festival of colors).
 Chhath simply goes for the sixth days period.

-It is mostly observed by Bhojpuri, Maithili and Nepali tribes.
+It is mostly observed by Bhojpuri, Maithili, and Nepali tribes.

 Right after four days of Deepawali, Chhath starts with people taking severe fasting.
 People have bathing and fasting.

-On the second day, they observe it preparing sweets and varieties of local- Nepalese cuisines.
+On the second day, they observe it preparing sweets and varieties of local - Nepalese cuisines.
 Roti, Puri, Khir, pumpkin Haluwa, Chapati, sweets, etc are made by people.
 It is distributed to the people as Prasada and the blessing of God, Surya (sun).

 It is rather interesting to observe Chhath on the third day.
 Everyone is likely to take harsh fasting.
 It is from the tenth day of Deepawali.
-People visit the nearest bank of ponds, rivers or lakes to offer Argha (water offered to the sun).
+People visit the nearest bank of ponds, rivers, or lakes to offer Argha (water offered to the sun).
 They stay there till the sunsets.

 It ends miraculously on the fourth and last day.
 Almost every people gather to pray for the rising sun.
-It is closed with the worship of setting sun.
-All pray looking to the sun for their closet family members to have good health and prosperity in life.
+It is closed with the worship of the setting sun.
+All pray looking to the sun for their closest family members to have good health and prosperity in life.
 People slam Chhath with the preaching of nearly 42 hours of strict penance and fasting.

 Makkar Sankranti/Maghe Sankranti Festival